This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may

 - Brief intervention therapy means a healthcare provider helps you set goals to decrease the amount of alcohol you drink.

-- Detoxification: Your healthcare provider may need to put you in an alcohol detoxification program.
-This is done to flush out the toxic residues of alcohol present in your body.
+- Detoxification may be recommended by your healthcare provider.
+This is a program used to flush alcohol from your body.
 During detox, medicines are given to help prevent withdrawal symptoms when you stop drinking alcohol.
-As you improve, your healthcare provider may slowly change how much detox medicines you are given.
+As you improve, your healthcare provider may slowly change how much detox medicine you are given.

 - You may need extra oxygen if your blood oxygen level is lower than it should be.
 You may get oxygen through a mask placed over your nose and mouth or through small tubes placed in your nostrils.
 Ask your healthcare provider before you take off the mask or oxygen tubing.